 The paprika, garlic powder and other seasonings in this recipe really fill this stew with lots of warming flavours.
-This is definitely a new favourite dish of mine to make, so I really hope you enjoy it!
+This is definitely a new favourite dish of mine to make.

 3 tbsp East End Foods olive oil